Beginner

 What is RedotPay?

-RedotPay is also a stablecoin-based card, but it focuses more on high limits than tiered rewards.
+The RedotPay card is also a stablecoin-based, but it focuses more on high limits than tiered rewards.

 There are no tiered cashback levels.
 Instead: